rejetto/kvstorage/README.md

   - Get the value associated with the key, or undefined if not present.
 - `getSync(key: string): any`
   - Like get, but works only with values that are not offloaded, that are those smaller the memoryThreshold and bucketThreshold and fileThreshold.
-- `put(key: string, value: any, { delay, maxDelay }?): Promise<void>`
+- `put(key: string, value: any, { delay, maxDelay, maxDelayCreate }?): Promise<void>`
   - add/overwrite a value.
 Await-ing this is optional, unless you need to know that the file has been written.
   - Adding a delay may save some writings for fast-changing values.
+Since the delay is renewed at each put, we can put a limit to that, and can have a generic limit with `maxDelay` or one specific for keys that weren't written to disk yet, as you may care more about the existence of a (persisted) record than its updates.
 - `del(key: string): Promise<void>`
   - remove a value.
 Await-ing this is optional, unless you need to know that the file has been written.
 - `has(key: string): boolean`